ksindi/ksindi.github.io/content/bookshelf.md

 Books I've read and recommend, organized by when I wrote about them.

-★★ Books I've re-read or constantly reference
+★★ Books I constantly reference
-★ Books that changed my way of thinking
+★ Books that left an impression on me